-I went to public school in Wyoming through 11th grade when I attended a private boarding school in Oxford, England.
-(My dad’s from Wyoming; my mom's from England.)
-I did not graduate from high school.
+I went to public school in Wyoming through 11th grade when I was sent to a private boarding school in Oxford, England.
+(My dad’s from Wyoming; my mum’s from England.)
+I did not graduate from a US high school.
 (The State of Wyoming would not grant me my diploma as I didn’t have enough PE credits.)
 I have an International Baccalaureate instead.
 The IB was the best education I received in my entire educational career: from kindergarten through graduate school.
 I recognize the privilege of private school.

 I dropped out of college when I was 19.
 I had a baby when I was 21.
-I went back to school eventually and stayed there for multiple degrees.
+I went back to school eventually (mostly taking undergraduate classes via “distance education”) and stayed there for multiple degrees.
 I was widowed when I was 34.
 I dropped out of a PhD program a year later.

-I taught university for almost 10 years.
-I taught a variety of classes in a number of departments: composition, Folklore, Women’s Studies, English, Film, Comparative Literature.
+I taught university for almost 10 years, teaching a variety of classes in a number of departments: composition, Folklore, Women’s Studies, English, Film, Comparative Literature.
 During that time, I was a member of the Graduate Teaching Fellows Federation, the labor union representing the University of Oregon graduate students and a local of the American Federation of Teachers.
 I am no longer a member of either union, as I’m no longer a grad student.

 I wrote my Masters Thesis in Folklore on political pranks.
 It included a chapter on political pie-throwing, and at one time I was known as the scholarly expert on this act.
 (I have an autographed copy of Noël Godin’s book, and no, I will never take or receive Bill Gates’ money.)

 I worked for the International Society for Technology in Education (ISTE) for (not quite) two years before resigning to become a freelance writer.
 I have no financial interest in the organization and am not a member.